|

 The Business Place is about starting, improving and expanding small business, it’s about providing:

 The Business Place was created through a significant partnership between City of Cape Town, Investec Bank, Provincial Government of the Western Cape and Sekunjalo Investments.
 Each member contributes funding and resources as well as the shared vision to develop previously disadvantaged entrepreneurs in small and micro-enterprises.
+Relevant business information and resources Internet access for business research and idea generation Referrals to government resources and quality business-development service-providers including assistance with business plans, access to finance, business skills and computer training, marketing and market researchFree accounting advice, by appointment, provided by Ernst and YoungFree legal advice, by appointment, provided by Webber Wentzel BowensBusiness-to-business networking opportunitiesOpportunities to showcase your products and servicesRegular hands-on workshops on a wide range of business related topicsOur place is your space - our meeting rooms and training facilities are available for business use

 The impact we hope to make in our City is to provide an enabling environment for the start up and growth of small and micro-enterprises from predominantly previously disadvantaged communities.
 Growth in this sector will contribute toward sustained poverty alleviation, employment, income distribution and economic growth.